-We are committed to an environment where open, honest communication is the expectation, not the exception.
+We're committed to an environment where open, honest communication is the expectation, not the exception.
 We count on our members, employees, and volunteers to let us know if they become aware of any criminal conduct or violations of our Code of Conduct by contacting camp leadership staff.

-In situations where you would prefer to anonymously make a report, you are encouraged to use this helpline, which is hosted by an outside provider, Ethicspoint.
-Concerns about child safety, violations of policy, illegal activity, requests for guidance regarding policies, as well as positive suggestions and stories may be reported to the helpline anonymously.
+In situations where you would prefer to anonymously or confidentially make a report, you are encouraged to use this helpline, which is hosted by an outside provider, Ethics Point.
+Concerns about child safety, violations of policy, illegal activity, requests for guidance regarding policies, as well as positive suggestions and stories may be reported to the helpline in strict confidence.
+Ethics Point Hotline: 855.249.5700.

-Ethicspoint Hotline: 855.249.5700.
 Learn more at ymcahicago.org/report